-We are an Easter people.
-The Christian liturgy for the dead is an Easter liturgy.
+Christians are an Easter people and our liturgy for the dead is an Easter liturgy.
 Because God raised Jesus from the dead, we too shall be raised.
 “I am Resurrection and I am life,” says Christ.
 Therefore, in the Church’s burial service the principal theme is of joyous expectation that “neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation will be able to separate us from the love of God in Christ Jesus our Lord.”

 Nonetheless, we also grieve for our dead because the love we have for one another in Christ brings deep sorrow when we are parted.
 Jesus wept at the grave of his friend, Lazarus.
 So, while we rejoice that the one we love has entered into the nearer presence of our Savior, our tears are shed in sympathy with those who mourn.
 Funerals provide opportunities to express the mixture of these feelings.